1994 Brickyard 400: Second round qualifying

 Very few of the one-off entries by Indy car regulars made the field.
 Danny Sullivan surprised himself by placing 26th for his first (and only) career Winston Cup start.
 Popular Indy car owner Dick Simon who was noted for never failing to qualify one of his rookie drivers at the Indy 500 fell short as his driver, NASCAR veteran Jim Sauter, ranked only 47th.
 After no major incidents during qualifying attempts on Thursday, Friday's qualifying saw wrecks or spins by four cars, including Daytona 500 polesitter Loy Allen Jr. Dick Trickle had a fast lap going until lightly brushing the wall coming off of turn four.
 He would miss the field by 0.037 seconds.

 Among the drivers who chose not to make a qualifying attempt in the second round session was Ben Hess, who had been injured in an accident during a practice session earlier in the day.
+56-year old Charlie Glotzbach, who had entered the Indianapolis 500 in 1969–1970 (but failed to qualify in both years), also did not make an attempt.
 H. B. Bailey, who had drawn the first spot in the qualifying order Thursday was, per the inverted order, the final car to make a qualifying attempt on Friday.
 Bailey closed out time trials, gaining over 8 mph from his previous speed, but still fell far short of making the starting lineup.